Default head and shoulder profile picture

 • PGCHE and HEA Senior Fellowship

-I have taught across the Social Work curriculum and most recently was module lead for Migration & Mental Health at MSc level.
-I run training workshops for practice educators and academic staff for supporting students in practice placements, including managing complaints and concerns, developing speaking up and safer spaces.
+Currently, I am facilitating our UCAP and PGCAP courses.
+I have taught across the Social Work curriculum and as module lead for MSc Migration & Mental Health.
+I have run training workshops for practice educators and academic staff for supporting students in practice placements, including managing complaints and concerns, developing speaking up and safer spaces.
 I have extensive experience of designing, delivering and leading learning activities from Foundation to Masters’ levels of study.
 With a background in Social Care, I enjoy the wealth of opportunities for interprofessional education at CCCU.

-In June 2023, I co-ran a conference at CCCU with the University of Brighton: ‘Bridging the Gap to Leadership: Tackling Racial Inequalities in Practice Education’.
+In June 2023, I co-produced a conference at CCCU with the University of Brighton: ‘Bridging the Gap to Leadership: Tackling Racial Inequalities in Practice Education’

-• Advance HE Learning & Teaching Conference (July 2023) workshop: ‘Shaping the future of inclusive education: collaboration, co-production and leadership, our tools for achieving equity in practice placements’
+• Advance HE Learning & Teaching Conference (July 2023): ‘Shaping the future of inclusive education: collaboration, co-production and leadership, our tools for achieving equity in practice placements’

 I received an Early Researcher Grant (2016) and co-published ‘Evaluation of the Sleep Project for Unaccompanied Asylum-seeking Children in Kent’, in collaboration with Sussex NHS Partnership Trust.